FatalDestiny/SENG301-PlantUML-Config/README.md

 #### Object Diagrams:

-It is recommended that you use Class diagrams for Object diagrams as well, because Objets cannot be given aliases and : can't be used in names.
+It is recommended that you use Class diagrams for Object diagrams as well, because Objects cannot be given aliases and : can't be used in names.
 Keep in mind that double underscores are used to denote underlines.

 #### State Diagrams: